-Grant Gillespie is an actor, novelist, and screenwriter in the dirty, beating heart of Soho, London.
+Grant Gillespie’s an actor, novelist, and screenwriter living in the West End of London.

 Though he didn’t create this website, he wrote the content and – though it’s ‘form’ to write in the third person – it’s unnerving, and he can’t sustain it for more than a paragraph…